godotengine/godot-docs/classes/class_basis.rst

 - :ref:`Vector3<class_Vector3>` **xform_inv** **(** :ref:`Vector3<class_Vector3>` v **)**

-Returns a vector transformed (multiplied) by the transposed matrix.
+Returns a vector transformed (multiplied) by the transposed basis matrix.

 **Note:** This results in a multiplication by the inverse of the matrix only if it represents a rotation-reflection.